rjhdby/kotlin-native-php-extension/README.md

 ## Writing extension

-Extension consist of two files.
+Extension consist of two or mode `.kt` files.

-First one is `konfigure.kt`, where you describe your extension with DSL.
+Mandatory one is `konfigure.kt`, where you describe your extension with DSL.

-Second one is `extension_name.kt`, where you write functions of your extension.

-> NOTE! `extension_name` must be equals to name of your extension described in `konfigure.kt`.
+All others contains your extension logic.

 Let's make `example` extension with three functions.

-##### First, make file `example.kt`, that contains realization of those functions.
+#### First, make file `example.kt`, that contains realization of those functions.

 ```kotlin
 fun hello(name: String) = "Hello $name!!!\n"